tonyvict/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

+* The student's NAME, PHONE_NUMBER, EMAIL and ADDRESS must be provided.
+* Tags [t/TAG] are optional.
+You can use them to group students by subject, level, or status.

 Examples:
 * `add n/Betsy Crowe p/91234567 e/betsyc@example.com a/123 Bishan Street t/Physics t/ALevels t/NeedsHomeworkCheck`